birdspotter-project/COS397/docs/source/user_guide/intro.rst

 ***************************************

 Welcome to the Birdspotter User Guide.
-This guide is designed to provide an overview for how the application is intended and can be used.
+This guide is designed to provide an overview of how the application is intended and can be used.

 Intended Readership
 ==============================